FaithAB/hacktech-human-computer/README.md

 * Faith Dennis
 * Emily Liang

-The Human Computer is tool created for use in computer-science education.
+The Human Computer is a tool created for use in computer-science education.
 It uses (reasonably) large groups of people to illustrate how basic computations can be broken into simple parts.
 We have created the following use cases:

 * simple communication (simple_signal.html)
     - Demonstrates how voltage can carry information over time.